Mjz86/c_colon/mcc.md

 - last function that is called resulting in suspension:

-  note that the reason for using references instead of inout here is because the callee will probably throw , resulting in the drop of inout , but references don't drop self on throw.
+  note that the reason for using references instead of in-out here is because the callee will probably throw , resulting in the drop of in-out , but references don't drop self on throw.

   `promise_suspend(this promise& self, promise-cache,bool& is_cancled )context-type->context-type-coro-return;`